 The most frequently used pacing modes:

-1) VVI: Ventricular inhibited pacing (pacing inhibited by a sensed ventricular event).
+1) VVI: Single chamber ventricular pacing (pacing inhibited by a sensed ventricular event).

-2) AAI: Atrial inhibited pacing (pacing inhibited by a sensed atrial event).
+2) AAI: Single chamber atrial pacing (pacing inhibited by a sensed atrial event, this mode is infrequent in clinical practice).

 3) VDD: Ventricular pacing synchronized with atrial rhythm and inhibited by ventricular rhythm.

-4) DDD: Dual-chamber pacing and sensing with inhibition and tracking.
+4) DDD: Dual-chamber pacing and sensing with inhibition and tracking (also known as synchronous pacing, aimed at maintaining AV synchrony).

 New leadless devices enable ventricular stimulation and are useful to avoid lead-related problems.